Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 The “Every Kid In a Park” program is offering kids (and their families!) a free National Parks pass, valid through August 31, 2019!
 It’s a great deal for families.
 Annual passes normally cost $80, so that’s a decent savings.

 The pass is for 4th-grade students (or homeschool equivalent).
 With it, any children under 16 years old, as well as up to 3 adults, will get free entry into any national park in the country.
 Plus, you can use it as many times as you’d like!

 After registering, you’ll need to print your pass and bring it with you for entry, as electronic copies aren’t accepted.

-If you’re looking for ways to support our national parks after the recent government shutdown, consider the variety of ways in which you can directly donate to the National Park Foundation.
+If you’re looking for ways to support our national parks so that future generations can continue enjoying them, consider the variety of ways in which you can directly donate to the National Park Foundation.
 These include:

 - Financial donations (be sure to use a credit card that earns travel rewards or cash back!)